The following content is factual information and honest advice on mole behavior, ecology and mole control.

 When moles have been a problem for any length of time or when residential properties are bounded in any way by woodland (a mole’s natural habitat), trapping is most effective when done over long periods of time.
 If you decide to use a trapper, insist on long term contracts.
 Get references!
 If you want to do the trapping, take some time to learn about a moles habits and biology.
 (Get some hands-on help if available.)
 The mole’s home range is measured in acres so almost any mole problem is usually a part of a larger mole population.
 Trapping is a war of attrition.
 It’s labor intensive, time consuming, and it’s effective.

 I have been trying to list mole trappers who provide mole trapping as a service in other cities and states.
-Although they are paid listings to defray costs associated with maintaining this site, I know some of them personally.
+I know some of them personally.
 Others I have talked with to get a good idea of how they provide their service before listing them.
 I DO NOT CONTROL HOW THEY CHARGE OR PROVIDE THEIR SERVICE!
 THEY ARE REFERRALS ONLY!
 I have never been comfortable with per-mole trapping.
 Short-term or per-mole trapping might be an option after newborn moles have dispersed (mid to late summer) but expensive and ineffective for early spring work or more established mole populations.
 I can’t say it enough times, when dealing with moles, recolonization is going to be the problem, not the number of moles presently in your lawn.